Dmytro Yarosh: Military and withdrawal from Right Sector

-In July 2015, Yarosh announced the creation of a paramilitary formation known as the Ukrainian Volunteer Corps, a volunteer battalion formed by members of the Right Sector.
+In July 2014, Yarosh announced the creation of a paramilitary formation known as the Ukrainian Volunteer Corps (DUK), a volunteer battalion formed by members of the Right Sector.
 On July 17, the first orders were given and the official statute was issued, and is considered the official date of formation of the Corps.

 During the Second Battle of Donetsk Airport, Yarosh was wounded on 21 January 2015 by an exploding Grad rocket in the nearby village of Pisky.
 He was evacuated out of the conflict zone.

 In early April 2015, Ukraine's defence ministry announced that MP Dmytro Yarosh was to become an aide to military chief Viktor Muzhenko and that his Right Sector fighting group would be integrated into the Armed Forces of Ukraine.

 Yarosh resigned as Right Sector leader on 11 November 2015.
 After he was wounded on 21 January 2015 he had delegated tasks to others in the organisation and he stated on 11 November 2015 he "did not want to be a wedding general".
 Especially since he claimed "my positions were not always the same as the aspirations of some of the leadership".
 Late December 2015 Yarosh announced he was forming a new political party that would have its founding congress in February 2016.
-Similarly, Yarosh announced the creation of a new paramilitary volunteer battalion known as the Ukrainian Volunteer Army.
+Similarly, Yarosh announced the creation of a new paramilitary volunteer battalion known as the Ukrainian Volunteer Army (UDA).
 The Volunteer Army would use units of the Ukrainian Volunteer Corps — more specifically the 5th and 8th Battalions, as well the Hospitallers Medical Battalion — as a basis for his new formation.